How to uninstall WinOptimizer

-PC Win Booster, Fast Computer and HomeGuard are the names of other programs that are categorized as PUAs too.
-It is common that they are designed as tools that supposed to fix errors, registry, remove unnecessary files and/or improve computer performance in some other ways.
-Although, it is common that they do not operate as they were advertised (do not fix any issues) and are designed only to generate revenue for their developers.
+PC Win Booster, Fast Computer and HomeGuard are examples of other programs that are categorized as PUAs.
+They supposedly fix errors, registry, remove unnecessary files and improve computer performance in other ways, however, they do not operate as advertised or fix any issues.
+They are designed only to generate revenue for the developers.

 How did potentially unwanted applications install on my computer?

 Developers often include PUAs into the various download/installation set-ups of other software as 'additional offers'.
 Typically, offers to download or install potentially unwanted apps can be declined through "Advanced", "Custom" and other similar settings.

 Many users fail to check and change these settings before completing the process, thereby allowing PUAs to be downloaded and/or installed.
 PUAs are also installed through deceptive ads that run certain scripts, however, this happens only when people click them.

 How to avoid installation of potentially unwanted applications

 Do not download programs or files from unofficial websites, through Peer-to-Peer networks (torrent clients, eMule, and so on), via third party downloaders or installed through third party installers.
 You are strongly advised to download software only from official websites and via direct links.